-Explain to the parents that the goal of being an LPAC member is to take into account the characteristics of all English learners as if they were their own.
+Explain to the parents that the goal of being an LPAC member is to take into account the characteristics of all emergent bilingual students as if they were their own.

 It is also important to explain that the bilingual or English as a second language programs helps each student develop their linguistic and academic abilities.